Enrolling in Coverage

 To enroll voluntarily, you must have been covered by UC SHIP in the term immediately preceding the term for which you want to purchase coverage.

 As long as you meet the criteria above, you can enroll in UC SHIP as a non-registered student with filing fee status if any of the following circumstances apply to you:

 You take a planned leave of absence.
-Students who take a planned leave can purchase UC SHIP coverage on a voluntary basis for up to two quarters by submitting the appropriate enrollment form.
+Students who take a planned leave approved by the University can purchase UC SHIP coverage on a voluntary basis for up to two quarters by submitting the appropriate enrollment form.
 Eligibility is contingent on prior quarter UC SHIP enrollment.
 Submit an enrollment form.